jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Focus on the *intervals between the notes* instead.
 How they sound, where to find them, what they mean.

-We will gradually become aware that the fingers have learned the scale shapes on their own, wired into the sounds and feelings of the intervals.
+We will gradually become aware that our fingers have learned the scale shapes on their own, wired into the sounds and feelings of the intervals.
+The advantages of this approach are
-Two big advantages are (1) we learn the scale shapes for free (without deliberate effort), and (2) we can direct our fingers by thinking of a sound or an interval name, and they know where to place themselves, much as we can write a word without thinking of the specific squiggles our fingers must draw.
+(1) learning the scale shapes without effort, and (2) being able to direct the fingers by thinking of a sound or an interval, and the fingers placing themselves autimatically, much as we can write a word without thinking of the specific squiggles of our fingers.
+This is good for playing by ear and improvising.

 Practicing in this way strengthens neural pathways in the brain, which can then be reused automatically at performance time.